-Its job is to make sure you have plenty of readily available food to fuel your action, whether that action is swerving to the other lane or outrunning a beast.
+Its job is to ensure you have plenty of food ready to fuel your actions, whether that is swerving to the other lane or outrunning a beast.
 But if your stress is long term, as in “my boss is insufferable” or as it was for our ancestors, “winter is coming,” cortisol functions to prepare us for a famine.
-Its job is now to make sure you have plenty of fuel available for the next few months because your stress is unlikely to go away anytime soon.
+Now, its job is to ensure there’s plenty of fuel available for the next few months because your stress is unlikely to go away anytime soon.

-Our ancestors went to sleep when the sun went down and their cortisol production was essentially controlled by sunlight.
+Our ancestors went to sleep when the sun went down and sunlight essentially controlled their cortisol production.
 Seasonal variations in the amount of sunlight per day would inform us about the availability of food.
 When days were long, it was summer and there was plenty of food.
-But summer means winter is right around the corner, so the long days of summer also meant that soon there would be less food available.
+But summer also meant winter was right around the corner and there would be less food available.
 This lack of food was the only “long term stress” our ancestors had to deal with.

-But now with all of our fancy modern technology like the lightbulb, we don’t go to sleep when the sun goes down.
+Today, with the invention of the lightbulb and all of the fancy modern technology, we don’t go to sleep when the sun goes down.
 Once the sunlight and sleep patterns are uncoupled, cortisol production is controlled by sleep alone.
-Now, even during the short days of winter the lights are on for at least 12 hours and we stay awake late into the evening as if it were summer.
+Now, even during the short days of winter, the lights are on for at least 12 hours, and we stay awake late into the evening.
 The lightbulb has allowed us to override the environmental cues of what time of year it is and we are living in an endless summer.

 We must recouple our sleep patterns to the seasonal rhythms of the sun in order to break the cycle of the endless summer and to reverse the harmful effects of year-round cortisol production.
 Our biological clock needs 9.5 hours of sleep a night for 7 months a year.
 This sometimes means getting to bed by 9 pm, which is a huge shift for most of us.
 But as our favorite sleep author T.S.
 Wiley likes to remind us, “Will this affect your social life?
 Yes, but so will obesity and cancer.”